zuloloxi/atlast-1.2-2018-freeRTOS/README.md

 I have added a ./build.sh script in atlast-1.2 (run ./build.sh -h for hints as to usage.)

+27 August 2016 Now build with g++ and I have started to replace character io with a generic messaging class.
+Current version behaves as before, ultimately will be able to have the console of IPC on Linux, and others.
+Currently x86_64 only.

 Below is Michael's original README.

 =================